-- Investigation locations

-- Samples collected

-- Equipment and personnel (including subcontractors)
+- Investigation locations - Bench-scale set-up details and samples collected - Equipment and personnel (including subcontractors) working in each area

 The NYSDEC will be promptly notified of problems requiring modifications to this PDI Work Plan prior to proceeding with or completing the item.
 Problem identification and corrective measures reports will be completed whenever major field problems are encountered and corrective measures are necessary.
-The completed reports will be available on-site and submitted to the NYSDEC as part of the RD/RA Work Plan for OU-8.
+The completed reports will be available on-site and submitted to the NYSDEC as part of the RD/RA Work Plan.